animist-os/crux/NOTES.md

   * dot (tiled add)

     [a, b, c] . [d, e] === [a + d, e + b, c + d]

-    2nd motif "loops" as needed
+    2nd mot "loops" as needed

     could have alt flavor that truncates but we should have different set of slice / rotate / shift / truncate ops?